teddykladdkak/teddykladdkak/README.md

 I am a nurse, web developer and innovator.
 > "If it doesn't exist, I do it myself"

-I have coded my whole life, it's like a second language.
+I have coded my whole life, it's like a second language to me.

 ---